digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-backup-restore/trilio.md

 In the next step, you will learn how to set up a retention policy for your backups.

-## Step 6 - Backups Retention Policy
+## Step 7 - Backups Retention Policy

 The retention policy allows you to define the `number` of backups to `retain` and the `cadence` to `delete` backups as per compliance requirements.
 The retention policy `CRD` provides a simple `YAML` specification to define the `number` of backups to retain in terms of `days`, `weeks`, `months`, `years`, latest etc.

 ### Using Retention Policies

-Retention polices are referenced within a `BackupPlan` or `ClusterBackupPlan`.
-Typical retention `Policy` manifest looks like below:
+Retention polices can be used for either `BackupPlan` or `ClusterBackupPlan` CRDs.
+Typical `Policy` manifest for the `Retention` type looks like below:

 ```yaml
 apiVersion: triliovault.trilio.io/v1